 It also is funded by generous support from UF as well as by program income — the recovery of some costs from investigators through charged services.

 Originally funded in 2009, the UF CTSI is on a five-year funding cycle.
 A competitive RFA for the NIH’s next round of institutional CTSA funding is expected to be issued in 2014.

 - Organize and execute strategic planning in advance of the RFA.

-- Create and submit an outstanding renewal proposal
+- Create and submit an outstanding proposal

 - Improve and grow all CTSI services during the proposal writing.